 - Excuses for the acts or omissions of a parent seeking custody

-If a parent has a disability or temporary condition, those temporary ailments will be considered by the judge in awarding custody.
+If a parent has a disability or temporary condition, the judge will consider those temporary ailments in awarding custody.
 Any other excuse for your actions toward your child will always be considered.

 Factors that WON’T Matter

-As a result of this courts will not consider these factors when making their decision on custody, and they include:
+As a result of this, courts will not consider these factors when making their custody decision, and they include: